ynux/snowflake_datavault/README.md

 ### Remark on Snowflake's Sample DB

 The sample schema has some special features.
 The data is apperently generated randomly, so for every where clause, one row comes back.
 Also, i couldn't query the information query for the objects.

+There are now primary or foreign keys in the sample db, but keys have the suffix `_key`.
+For a diagram, see [Snowflake Documentation, Sample Data: TPC-H](https://docs.snowflake.net/manuals/user-guide/sample-data-tpch.html)

 ### Known Issues